mdm10-code/vGWAS_arabidopis_maize/README.md

 6.)
 Positive-detection-rate-script.R : This script was used to process the false and true-positive detection rates of all the settings

 7.) vGWAS-visualization-script.R : This script was used to visualize the false and true-positive detection rates

+8.)
+Applied-vGWAS : This script was used to conduct BFT and DGLM on plant height residuals in maize